Parathova/Meltdown/README.md

 # We've developed a game that demonstrates climate change due to the pursuit of riches, AKA a Destroy the World Simulator

 **Devpost Presentation for Hackathon:** https://devpost.com/software/meltdown-w2m6js
+Please note: If you watch the video, do so on 2x speed for your own sanity.
+I apologize for my presentation skills here, none of us had slept and I had less than an hour to record, edit, and publish this.

 Created By: